 best blog ad networks

-AdThrive was founded in 2013 by a couple of bloggers who, being content creators themselves, wanted to work with other bloggers to help them create a more substantial income online.
+AdThrive was founded in 2013 by a couple of bloggers who, being content creators themselves, wanted to work with other bloggers to help them create a more substantial online income.

 How do I sign up for the AdThrive blog advertising network?

-To sign up for the AdThrive blog advertising network, find one of the many sign up buttons on their main page to go to their application page.
-At the top of their main page, there is “apply now” or “Join AdThrive”.
+To sign up for the AdThrive blog advertising network, find one of the many signup buttons on their homepage to access their application page.
+At the top of their homepage, you'll see "apply now" or "Join AdThrive."
 Either will take you to this page:

-Choose “Start an Application” and you can then begin the application process for this blogging advertising network:
+Choose "Start an application" and you can then begin the application process for this blog advertising network:

 Once you sign up for their blogging advertising platform, they'll send you an email detailing the next steps.